i000o/faq-accordion/README.md

 This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - FAQ accordion solution

 ## Table of contents